mayel/bonfire-app/docs/building/add-a-new-widget.md

 ```

 The `default_assigns` function includes data needed for dealing with multiple kinds of interactions and permissions.
 It also fetches the user from the database and ensures all the data is loaded correctly.
-The location data is fetched in `profiles_live_handler.ex:95`, and the widget is included in `profiles_live_handler.ex:274`.
+The location data is fetched in [profiles_live_handler.ex:95](https://github.com/bonfire-networks/bonfire_ui_me/blob/main/lib/live_handlers/profiles_live_handler.ex#L95), and the widget is included in [profiles_live_handler.ex:274](https://github.com/bonfire-networks/bonfire_ui_me/blob/main/lib/live_handlers/profiles_live_handler.ex#L274).

 ## Adding Settings

 To ensure the user can decide whether they want to include the widget when visiting any user page, we're creating a new setting that optionally shows the widget based on user input.

 In `profiles_live_handler.ex:274`, the widget is preceded by `weather_widget_enabled`, a boolean that controls whether the widget should be displayed or not.
 It makes use of the `Settings.get` function.
-You can learn more about defining and returning settings in our [Add an Extension Settings] section.
+You can learn more about defining and returning settings in our [Add an Extension Settings](/building/add-an-extension-settings.md) section.

-We're adding the settings in the `edit_profile` section (we may later refactor this to add the setting in the defined extension, but this is still a work in progress).
+We're adding the settings in the [edit_profile_info_live.sface](https://github.com/bonfire-networks/bonfire_ui_me/blob/main/lib/components/settings/profile/edit_profile_info_live.sface#L99) component (we may later refactor this to add the setting in the defined extension, but this is still a work in progress):

-We add the settings in `edit_profile_live.sface` like this:

 ```elixir
 <form data-scope="set-weather" phx-change="Bonfire.Common.Settings:set">